pgastinger/zwift-to-runalyze/README.md

-# Zwift to Garmin Activity Transfer
+# Zwift to Runalyze Activity Transfer

-A Python application that automatically transfers cycling activities from Zwift to Garmin Connect with proper device spoofing to ensure compatibility.
+A Python application that automatically transfers cycling activities from Zwift to Runalyze

+TODO: update documentation

 ## 🏗️ Architecture